Neo-Panther/Blockchain-Assignment-2/README.md

 ### constructor and state variables
 The ERC20 token is created with the name `XYZ Coin` and the symbol `XYZ`, this given initial amount `_supply` is minted only once in the contract (for a limited supply).
 The deployer of the contract is saved as the `owner` of the contract.
 This is always the second contract - `XYZCompany`.
-A `Log` event is created to log all transfers of tokens (involved addresses and amount).
 A `TokensFinished` event is emitted on every `issueTokens` transaction if the tokens are finished.

 ### getRemainingBalance
 > `function getRemainingTokens() public view returns(uint256)`